 Sometimes structural additions or changes ruin views and may potentially damage property values.
 Local zoning and building departments typically require permits and set rules for any building or structural changes.
 If the neighbor meets the legal requirements, generally nothing can be done.
 Homeowners' Associations and CC&Rs may be of some assistance, particularly if the change is unusually hideous and more cosmetic than structural.

 Natural water runoff from a neighbor's property due to rain or snow is not actionable, but any grading or building which alters the natural runoff may cause the neighbor to be liable for damages.
 If a neighbor's home improvement project causes a water line to burst, creating flood or water damage, the neighbor will likely be responsible.
-Fortunately, most homeowner's insurance policies cover this type of negligence.
+Fortunately, most homeowner's insurance policies cover this type of negligence, heading off any potential neighbor disputes.

-Excessive noise is usually a criminal misdemeanor violation.
+Excessive noise, a common potential neighbor dispute, is usually a criminal misdemeanor violation.
 Police can be called to quiet a noisy event; however, it is difficult to measure damages for any type of civil suit for continued noise violations.
 It may be possible to appear at the trial for a noise violation and, once the neighbor is found guilty of the violation, ask the judge to order "no excessive noise" as a condition of the violator's probation.

 Homeowner's Associations, health codes, local ordinances, and nuisance laws may prohibit unmaintained yards.
 Homeowner's Associations sometimes have provisions in which, after adequate notice, the association may hire a landscaper to maintain the property and assess costs to the homeowner.